Assignment at the Frontier: Identifying the Frontier Structural Function and Bounding Mean Deviations: Introduction

 Scarcity of near-frontier data motivates our focus on bounding the mean deviation.
 We derive a lower bound on the mean deviation using only variance and skewness.
 Because it depends only on the second and third central moments, it can remain informative even when there are no observations near the frontier.
 This contrasts with frontier-based methods, which must rely on extrapolation based on distributional assumptions.
 Regularization is attractive when a parametric specification is a reasonable approximation and the near-frontier mass constraint is plausible.
 The lower bound is a robust complement: it imposes no parametric distributional assumptions and remains valid even when scarcity causes the near-frontier mass constraint to fail.

-We apply our results to the estimation of production functions, which are usually estimated using conditional mean regression.
+We apply our results to estimate a production function, which is usually estimated using conditional mean regression.
 To address the main challenge of endogeneity, the now standard approach uses a control function with a proxy variable to capture unobserved productivity \citep{olleypakes,levinsohn2003estimating}.
 In contrast, our frontier approach identifies the frontier production function by exploiting two assumptions: inefficiency is nonnegative and zero lies in its support given inputs.
 This identification strategy requires neither proxy variables nor instrumental variables.
 Our approach allows the distribution of inefficiency to be statistically dependent on inputs, so inputs need not be exogenous.
 Allowing this dependence is central to our approach: if inefficiency were mean-independent of inputs, the frontier would differ from the conditional mean only by a constant shift.

 Our analysis builds on the SFA literature \citep[see, e.g., the review by][]{kumbhakar2022stochastic}, which originally assumed a linear frontier production function and mutually independent inefficiency, random error, and inputs \citep{aigner1977formulation,meeusen1977efficiency}.
 Since then, SFA models have incorporated more flexible frontier functions \citep[e.g.,][]{fan1996semiparametric} and distributions \citep[e.g.,][]{reifschneider1991systematic,parmeter2019combining}.